kaisersource/LOGistICS/README.md

 Execute in interactive mode in order to enable GUI: docker run -it -p 102:102 -p 502:502 logistics

-In order to detach the container and avoid its suicide do: ctrl+p, then ctrl+q
+To detach the container and avoid its suicide do: ctrl+p, then ctrl+q

 [TODO]